marbri-18/Portfolio-project-2-Javascript-Essentials/README.md

 ![Owzthat image](assets/images/Owzthat_image.png)

 Owzthat demonstrates Javascript in its use of arrays, event listeners random number generators, conditional statements, manipulation of the DOM and functions to replicate the gameplay.

+With the online game not being limited to the outcomes of two six sided dice, I have taken the opportunity to modify some of the scoring and wicket loss frequencies.
+This has been to more accurately reflect outcomes I consider can realistically be expected from a real game of cricket.

 ### responsiveness screenshot